uccser/cs-unplugged/docs/source/developer/resources.rst

 Python module
 ------------------------------------------------------------------------------

-The Python module must contain the following function definitions:
+The Python module defined in the YAML file must contain a class inheriting from ``utils.BaseResourceGenerator``.

-.. function:: resource(request, resource)
+The Python class must have the same name as the module.

-  Create one copy for the resource.
+The generator class must contain the following method definition:

-  :param request: HTTP request object (HttpRequest)
+.. function:: data(self)

-  :param resource: Object of resource data (Resource)
+  Create one copy of the resource.

   :rtype: A dictionary or list of dictionaries for each resource page.

     Each dictionary must contain the following keys/value pairs: